Top 50 Most Popular Weird Movies Of All Time [2025]

 Average

-The film starts with a newly engaged couple on a road trip.
-Their car breaks down in a remote location amidst heavy rain.
+The story kicks off with a newly engaged couple embarking on a road trip.
+When their car breaks down during a storm in a remote area, they are forced to seek shelter and assistance.

 18